cjumel/dotfiles/README.md

 I use [Pycharm](https://www.jetbrains.com/fr-fr/pycharm/) as my main IDE, to code with Python.
 I defined a bunch of custom keymaps, which are versioned in `.config/pycharm/keymaps`.

-To do so, I changed Pycharm configuration and plugins path in `Pycharm -> Help -> Edit Custom Properties...`:
+To do so, I changed Pycharm configuration and plugins path in the settings:
+`Pycharm -> Help -> Edit Custom Properties...`:

 ```
 idea.config.path=${user.home}/.config/pycharm